 - 48% for all three common exams (16% each)

 - 32% for the final exam

 - 10% for the total of homework work

-- 10% for the IN-CLASS quizzes (during lecture period, be prepared to have canvas app on phone, iPad or laptop.
+- 10% for the IN-CLASS quizzes (during the lecture or recitation period, be prepared to have the canvas app on your phone, iPad, or laptop.
 Note: Quizzes taken remotely will be disregarded and counted against you).